thatsmytrunks/love3custom/docs/README.md

 ## The Basics

 In your install folder is a folder called `custom`.
-If there are any custom levels in there with properly validated [`config.json`](configjson.md) files, you'll see the <b>LOVE Custom</b> option on the main menu.
+If there are any custom levels in there with properly validated [`config.json`](configjson.md) files, you'll see the **LOVE Custom** option on the main menu.

 You'll be using notepad or a text editor to make levels, as well as your image editor of choice.
 My personal favorites are [Notepad++](https://notepad-plus-plus.org/downloads/) for [editing the JSON file](configjson.md), Adobe Photoshop for editing level geometry, and [Aseprite](https://www.aseprite.org/) for making animated sprites.